-The Truth About Solar in Florida is the price solar companies are charging is over-inflated.
-It’s very hard to get a deal on solar in Florida because every solar company has to add on an additional $7000 or more to every deal.
+The Truth About Solar in Florida is the price solar companies charging is over-inflated.
+It’s tough to get a deal on solar in Florida because every solar company has to add on an additional $7000 or more to every deal.

-That’s $7000 over above the cost of solar panels, equipment, and Installation just for the company to break even.
-For a breakdown of what the cost totals checkout “Can I Do My Own Solar“.
+That’s $7000 over the cost of solar panels, equipment, and Installation just for the company to break even.
+For a breakdown of the cost totals, check out “Can I Do My Own Solar.”

 A Suspect Business Model

-Home solar prices should be less but the customer pays the additional costs which inflate the price.
-The majority of these extra costs are not paid out by solar companies until they get paid, either in cash or by the finance company.
+Home solar prices should be lower because the customers pay for unnecessary overhead costs that inflate the price.
+Unfortunately, most of these extra costs are not paid out by solar companies until they get paid, either in cash or by the finance company.

-As a result, all the additional costs are just for them to breakeven on any deal.
-Now, these companies are adding an additional $5000 to every deal for a profit.
-That comes to a total of at least $12000 added on to the cost of the panels, equipment, and installation on every deal.
+As a result, all the additional costs are just for them to break even on any deal.
+So now, these companies are adding $5000 to every deal for a profit.
+That comes to a total of at least $12000 added to the cost of the panels, equipment, and installation on every deal.

-The Cost of Solar Systems are Over-Inflated in Florida
+The Cost of Solar Systems Have Been Over-Inflated in Florida

-Home solar is great and is a good investment so long as your not paying an exorbitant price for it.
-If you buy solar right it pays for itself in 5 or 6 years with the same money you would have paid in electric bills.
-After five to six years your generating free home electricity, the system is designed to last 25 years or more.
+Home solar is great and a good investment so long as you’re not paying an exorbitant price.
+If you buy solar right, it pays for itself in 5 to 9 years with the same money you would have paid in electric bills.
+After 5 to 9 years your generating free home electricity, the system is designed to last 25 years or more.